Getting Started

 You'll need to log in to use the CLI.

-Run mint login
+Run rwx login

 and it will facilitate the authentication process.